 More commonly known as a driver, a device driver or hardware driver is a group of files that enable one or more hardware devices to communicate with the computer's operating system.
-Without drivers, the computer could not send and receive data correctly to hardware devices, such as a printer.
+Without drivers, the computer could not send and receive data correctly to hardware devices like printers.

 What devices need drivers?